 No. A separate application form and a $75.00 non-refundable application fee are required for each individual child.

 An application is incomplete if it is not fully and accurately filled out, if the handwriting is illegible, and/or if it is not accompanied

 by a valid check/not fully paid with the $75.00 non-refundable application fee.

 For complete applications, your application date will also be stated in the email confirmation.

 All submitted applications and fees are non-refundable and non-transferable.

-The application date is the date when we physically received and date-stamped your completed application form with fee.
+The application date is the date when we physically received and date-stamped your completed application form with the required application fee.
 It is one of the significant factors that is considered to determine your enrollment precedence.

 Due to the shortage of early care and education spaces in the community and of the frequent long wait periods to gain access

 to service, so we advise you to tour and apply to multiple schools to give yourself options.

 Yes.
 Priority enrollment consideration is given to:

 Children from low-income families and/or at risk for abuse, neglect, and those who have experienced periods of homelessness or lived in shelters.
 The families are obtained from the San Francisco Care Connection (SF3C)

 waiting list, a county-wide centralized child care subsidy database.
 Meeting the eligibility requirements is required.